uhh-lt/speech-lex-edit/README.md

 simpleaudio is needed for audio output, the requests module is used to communicate with mary.

-Install seuitur G2P:
+Install sequitur G2P:

-It is now possible to install the latest version of sequitur-g2p with python3:
+You can install sequitur G2P on Linux and on Mac OS X, dependencies are swig and Python.
+It is now possible to install the latest version of sequitur-g2p with python3 by using the newest version in Git:

+sudo apt-get install swig #Ubuntu Linux brew install swig # Mac OS X

 pip3 install git+https://github.com/sequitur-g2p/sequitur-g2p@master